COUNSELLORS, COACHES, AND EDUCATORS

 *PhD in Education is not recognized by BC and AB Colleges of Psychologists as a doctoral degree in psychology

-Michael Sorsdahl is a Registered Psychologist based on his MA in Counselling Psychology from University of Victoria with the College of Alberta Psychologists, and has applied for transfer of his registration through the federal Agreement on Internal Trade (AIT) to BC with the BC College of Psychologists.
-He is also a Registered Clinical Counsellor (RCC) with the BC Association of Clinical Counsellors, a Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association (CCPA), and a Global Career Development Facilitator with instructor designation (GCDFi) with the Center for Credentialing & Education (CCE).
-He completed his BSc in Psychology and his MA in Counselling Psychology at UVic, along with his PhD from UBC in the Centre for Cross Faculty Inquiry in Education, focusing his research on psychological issues in transitions for military members.
+Michael Sorsdahl is a Registered Psychologist based on his MA in Counselling Psychology from University of Victoria with the College of Psychologists of BC (#2454) and the College of Alberta Psychologists (#4991).
+He is a Canadian Certified Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association (CCPA), a Registered Clinical Counsellor (RCC) with the BC Association of Clinical Counsellors, and a Global Career Development Facilitator with instructor designation (GCDFi) with the Center for Credentialing & Education (CCE).
+He completed his BSc in Psychology and his MA in Counselling Psychology at UVic, along with his PhD from UBC in the Centre for Cross Faculty Inquiry in Education, focusing on counselling and educational theory.
 He has over 15 years of experience in both group and individual counselling/psychotherapy and 25 years of service with the Royal Canadian Navy as a Senior Naval Reserve Officer (CD) .
 He now focuses this vast and diverse knowledge and experience to help individuals of all walks of life overcome mental health challenges and transition into inspired career/life balanced living.

 Michael focuses his practice working in trauma therapy (PTSD), career counselling and coaching, group training & education, couples, LGBTQ+ and complex life transitions.
 Outside of his practice, he teaches at the University of Victoria as a sessional instructor in the Educational Psychology and Leadership Studies (EPLS) department, he is an Adjunct faculty member with The University of British Columbia in their Educational and Counselling Psychology, and Special Education Department (ECPS), he is an instructor for Life Strategies Inc for both Career Management Professionals and in Assessment courses, and he has instructed at Yorkville University in their Masters of Arts in Counselling psychology program as well as in their General Studies courses.